up42/docs/source/going-further/restricted-blocks-tutorial.rst

 The decision process for each restricted block will **always** involve the partner providing the data or algorithm.
-It is not something UP42 does on its own.
-Since we have **contractual obligations** towards the partner that must be observed on a **case by case basis** when granting access.
-We work together with you and the partner to reach a decision on granting access to the block as quickly as possible.
+It is not something UP42 decides on its own.
+Since, as a company, we have **contractual obligations** towards the partner that must be observed on a **case by case basis** when granting access.
+We'll work together with you and the partner to reach a decision on granting access to the block as quickly as possible.

 Step 4: Done
 ++++++++++++